KevinM-Code/TextFileSearchEngine/README.md

 To run the program:

-1. Download and unzip the `dist` folder.
+1. Download and unzip the `FileSearchEngine` folder.
-2. Open to the contents of the `dist` folder.
+2. Open to the contents of the `FileSearchEngine` folder.
 3. double-click the `FileSearchApp.exe` file.